reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - and, so how is that looking?
 - well, here's Lesson 4, which was our academic, world's best ever result, and after 14 epochs, we had a **4.23 loss**
 - here, after 1 epoch (in Lesson 10), we have a **4.12 loss**
+- so, by pretraining on wikitext 103, in fact, let's go have a look (Lesson 4), we kept training and training at a different rate, eventually we got to 4.16
+- so by pre-training on wikitext 103, we have a better loss after 1 epoch, than the **best loss** we got for the language model otherwise
+- `52:40` Rachel: